shashank-sharma/goonj-backend/README.md

-Introduction

 [![Build Status](https://travis-ci.com/shashank-sharma/goonj-backend.svg?token=avBnQmAu2uKCMqEGwpmq&branch=master)](https://travis-ci.com/shashank-sharma/goonj-backend)

+# Introduction

-Backend for Goonj API using DRF with Django 1.11 using PostgreSQL.<br>
+Backend for Goonj API using DRF with Django 1.11.6 using PostgreSQL.<br>
 Project will be deployed in Digital Ocean server and will be served over there rather than using Heroku.
-(Note there is no automatic deployment, it will be deployed by Shashank Sharma once major updates has been done and tested successfully)
+(Note there is no automatic deployment, it will be deployed by me once major updates has been done and tested successfully)

 Live version: [Site](http://139.59.37.82/docs/)